A Parallel Augmented Subspace Method for Eigenvalue Problems: Finite element method for eigenvalue problem

-Then the proof is complete. \end{proof} The following Rayleigh quotient expansion of the eigenvalue error is the tool to obtain the error estimates of the eigenvalue approximations. \begin{lemma}(\cite{BabuskaOsborn_1989}) Assume $(\lambda,u)$ is an eigenpair of the eigenvalue problem (\ref{weak_eigenvalue_problem}).
+The following Rayleigh quotient expansion of the eigenvalue error is the tool to obtain the error estimates of eigenvalue approximations. \begin{lemma}(\cite{BabuskaOsborn_1989}) Assume $(\lambda,u)$ is an eigenpair of the eigenvalue problem (\ref{weak_eigenvalue_problem}).
 Then for any $w \in V\backslash\{0\}$, the following expansion holds:

-\end{lemma} The following theorem is similar to the corresponding results in \cite{BabuskaOsborn_Book,Chatelin}.
-In order to analyze and understand the proposed numerical algorithms in this paper, the following error estimates include the explicit constants.
-Since this paper considers the parallel scheme for different eigenpair, we state the error estimates for any single eigenpair. \begin{theorem} Let $(\lambda,u)$ denote an exact eigenpair of the eigenvalue problem (\ref{weak_eigenvalue_problem}).
+\end{lemma} The following lemma is similar to the corresponding results in \cite{BabuskaOsborn_Book,Chatelin,XieZhangOwhadi}.
+Since this paper considers the parallel scheme for different eigenpair, we state the error estimates for any single eigenpair.
+In order to analyze and understand the proposed numerical algorithms in this paper, we use the following error estimates from \cite{XieZhangOwhadi} which include only explicit constants.
+For the proof, please refer to \cite{XieZhangOwhadi}. \begin{lemma}(\cite[Lemma 3.3]{XieZhangOwhadi}) Let $(\lambda,u)$ denote an exact eigenpair of the eigenvalue problem (\ref{weak_eigenvalue_problem}).
 Assume the eigenpair approximation $(\bar\lambda_{i,h},\bar u_{i,h})$ has the property that $\bar\mu_{i,h}=1/\bar\lambda_{i,h}$ is closest to $\mu=1/\lambda$.
 The corresponding spectral projectors $E_{i,h}: V\mapsto {\rm span}\{\bar u_{i,h}\}$ and $E: V\mapsto {\rm span}\{u\}$ are defined as follows

 and